Why Is Hurricane Irma So Powerful?

 Hurricane Irma has steamrolled its way through the Caribbean, leaving death and incomprehensible destruction in its wake.
-Now forecasters are looking ahead and project that it will make landfall on Florida by Sunday morning, with those in South Florida already feeling its effects.
+Now forecasters are looking ahead and project that it will make landfall on Florida on Sunday, with those in South Florida already feeling its effects.

 But this isn't a normal hurricane.
 It's a monster.
 In a Sept.
 9 news conference, Florida Gov. Rick Scott said, "Our state has never seen anything like it [the hurricane].